 Worship, prayer, weddings, baptisms and funerals

 We're connected to the various Uniting Church communities of faith – and their ministers, pastors and chaplains – in the region.

 If you're looking for an inclusive, friendly church to support you, celebrate with you, grieve with you, pray for you – or otherwise help you mark the important moments on your life journey – please be in touch.

 For locations of our churches in the region (and links to their web sites)...

-As a member of the NSW Disaster Recovery Chaplaincy Network, Rev. Claire Wright was deployed in the region during the March 2021 floods – while also offering support and assistance on behalf of the Manning Valley Project.
+As a member of the NSW Disaster Recovery Chaplaincy Network, Rev. Claire Wright was deployed in the region during and following the March 2021 floods.

 With the generous support of the local churches, the Uniting Church's Disaster Recovery Fund and various community groups, we were able to deliver vouchers, food parcels, emergency supplies and practical assistance – as well as pastoral support and care – across several affected communities.

 But recovery from a major disaster takes time.
 It needs support and nurture.
 And meanwhile, our region continues to struggle with the 'everyday' burdens of loneliness, disadvantage, homelessness, domestic and family violence and other pressures.

 The Manning Valley Project has therefore commissioned Rev. Claire as a Community Chaplain in the Manning region on an on-going basis.